PLEDGING, DONATING, GIVING

-It costs more than $2,300 per active household and over $3,400 per pledging household per year to run First Parish.
+For our 2022-2023/current fiscal year, it costs more than $2,300 per active household and over $3,400 per pledging household per year to run First Parish.
 We all share in covering the fixed operational expenses of the church.
 These expenses include staff salaries and benefits, utilities, office supplies, building maintenance, heating oil, landscaping, etc. In addition to these fixed costs, we currently pay a total of about $128 per active Member per year to the Unitarian Universalist Association’s Annual Program Fund.

 How are financial recordkeeping and budgeting handled at First Parish?

 Please read the Financial Policies of First Parish.